Panda-Ghost/notes-pre-gr.2/ENGL/thankyoumaamppt/test.md

 > The large woman simply turned around and **kicked** him right square in his blue-jeaned sitter.
 Then she reached down, picked the boy up by his shirt front, and shook him until his teeth **rattled**.

+These bold words reflect hostility toward women from a boy's perspective

 In the story "Thank You Ma'am," the tone serves as a critical element that shapes the reader's understanding and emotional response to the narrative.
 The tone can be described as a mix of sternness, compassion, and ultimately, redemption.
 Here's an analysis of the tone in different parts of the story with examples: